 The Amsler test provides information about the patient's distorted vision.

 An increased release of vascular endothelial growth factors (VEGF) was found to be the trigger for neovascularization.
 The neutralization of VEGF with specific so-called angiogenesis inhibitors leads to the sealing or even regression of the newly ingrown vessels.
-In the meantime, various drugs are available (Lucentis ® and Eylea ®), which have revolutionized the treatment of wet AMD.
+In the meantime, various drugs are available (Lucentis®, Eylea® and Beovu®), which have revolutionized the treatment of wet AMD.
 This not only makes it possible to prevent a loss of visual acuity, but in many cases, what was previously considered unthinkable can even maintain reading ability and improve vision over many years, although in most cases normal vision is not achieved.
 In addition to the above-mentioned drugs, bevacizumab, a cancer drug (Avastin ®), is used in many places as a cheaper alternative.
 In the short term (over 2 years) this therapy shows almost as good results as the two approved drugs, but the long-term stability and safety with regard to side effects do not speak in favor of this therapy in most cases.
+Beovu® has only been approved in Switzerland since 2020.
+Its advantage compared to already available drugs lies in a possible prolonged duration of action and thus in a reduction of the injection frequency.
+However, there is also an increased risk of potentially serious ocular inflammation, which is why this drug is currently only used in individual cases.

 As soon as the diagnosis is clear, medication injections are first made into the vitreous body of the affected eye at monthly intervals.
 Using the so-called OCT (Optical Coherence Tomogram), assessment of the regression of fluid in the retina can be made and thus the possible need for further injections can be ascertained.
 As a rule, a minimum of 6 to 8 and a maximum of 10 to 12 injections are required in the first year; this, in order to achieve an optimal visual acuity result.